marineks/MK_Test/README.md

 <li> %p</li>
 </ul>

-<p>Moreover, getting all green lights does not guarantee the moulinette will validate it.</p>
+<p>⚠️ Moreover, <b>getting all green lights does not guarantee the moulinette will validate it.</b></p>
-<p> As such, do not hesitate to raise an issue or a pull request if you think a test is missing </p>
+<p> As such, do not hesitate to raise an issue or a pull request if you think a test is missing !</p>

-## Pre-requisite
+## Pre-requisites
 <p>You need to have your own makefile for this tester to work.
-If you didn't make one yet, you can just use the main.c file and compile with the <i>gcc -Wall -Werror -Wextra</i> command.</p>
+If you haven't make one yet, you can just use the main.c file and compile with the <i>gcc -Wall -Werror -Wextra</i> command.</p>

 ## Install